Sports Direct

-Sportsdirect.com Retail Limited, trading as Sports Direct, is a British retail company owned by Frasers Group.
+Sports Direct is a British retail company owned by Frasers Group.
 The company was founded in 1982 by Mike Ashley and was originally based in Maidenhead, England.
 It specialises in the sale of sports equipment, clothing, footwear, and accessories, operating both physical outlets and an online store.

-The company operates in 19 countries, including France, Germany, and Spain.
-Certain Frasers Group fascias, such as USC, Game, and Evans Cycles, also operate within selected Sports Direct stores.
+The company operates internationally across Europe, as well as in Australia, Malaysia, New Zealand, Singapore, and the United States.
+Some Frasers Group fascias, such as USC, Game, and Evans Cycles, also operate within selected Sports Direct stores.
+In recent years, Sports Direct stores have been incorporated into new Frasers outlets.

 History

-The company was founded by Mike Ashley in 1982 as a single store in Maidenhead trading under the name of "Mike Ashley Sports".
+In 1982, businessman Mike Ashley started Mike Ashley Sports from a single store in Maidenhead, Berkshire.
+By the mid-1990s, Mike Ashley Sports had expanded to 12 stores.

+In June 1997, the business was renamed to Sports Soccer.
+By the end of the 1990s, Sports Soccer had grown into a portfolio of around 100 stores.

+In September 2003, the business was renamed again to Sports World.

-In February 2006, Sports World International purchased Gilesports and merged it with Sports World, then Sports Direct.
+In February 2006, Sports World purchased Gilesports and merged it into its store portfolio.

+In April 2008, the business was renamed again to Sports Direct.

 In October 2012, Sports Direct International acquired 20 former JJB Sports stores and converted them into Sports Direct stores.

 In June 2015, Sports Direct appeared in an episode of Channel 4's Dispatches where they investigated and went under-cover in the Sports Direct warehouse in Shirebrook as it was alleged it was like "sweatshop" and compared working conditions to the victorian era.

 It was announced in 2018 that Game concession stores would open in Sports Direct stores.

-In November 2019, Sports Direct International rebranded to Frasers Group as part of their "elevation" strategy as House of Fraser became their new flagship brand.
+In November 2019, Sports Direct International rebranded to Frasers Group as part of their "elevation" strategy as House of Fraser became their second flagship brand alongside Sports Direct.

 In March 2020, Sports Direct announced they would remain open amid the coronavirus lockdown in the UK.
 A day later, after receiving widespread criticism, the decision was reversed.